mzaman07/cordova-firebasex-realtimedb-test/README.md

 # Purpose

 This project is created for demonstration and testing purposes.
 It is only intended to showcase and test the code, **NOT for production**.
-It tests out the following:
+It tests out the following with a SPA-like app:

 The ones marked in **bold** are the ones that I will support for now.